PranjalSri108/criss_nav/README.md

 python detect_publish.py
 ```
 You will now see the Kinect Camera input through `image_viewer`.
 Make sure that `/aruco_detect/id` is getting published.

+---
+### ArUco base Navigation
+Now we will navigate through the Gazebo enviroment by detecting the `ArUco Markers` along the way.
+We will run a Python script to do all this.

+- Components of `nav.py`
+  - Subscribes to the topic `/aruco_detect/id`